Brian-Pho/Textbook-Notes/_posts/textbooks/2018-08-01-the-quest-for-artificial-intelligence.md

 - Procedural Memory consists of production rules representing "knowledge about how we do things: for instance, knowledge about how to type the letter 'Q' on a keyboard, about how to drive, or about how to perform addition."
 - Often we are unable to verbalize our knowledge about how we do certain things: We just do them; thus knowledge about them is considered procedural, not declarative.

-## Part Eight: Modern AI: Today and Tomorrow
+## Part VIII: Modern AI: Today and Tomorrow

-### Chapter Thirty-Two: Extraordinary Achievements
+### Chapter 32: Extraordinary Achievements

 - Does Deep Blue use artificial intelligence?
 - The short answer is "no."